-Figure 21: Infant mortality, 2002-2006, SDAIHC service area
+Figure 21: Infant mortality, 2002-2006, combined UIHO service areas

 ALCOHOL USE

 Alcohol-attributable deaths account for 12% of all Al/AN deaths in the United States.19 These preventable deaths are due to both acute and chronic health effects of alcohol use.
 In this section we describe the rates of binge drinking and death relating to alcohol use.